tifuun/raidoc/doc/pages/vialess-msl.md

 ## Putting the CPW segments together

-You can now put the CPW segments together to make the main shape of the vialess MSL.
+You can now put the CPW segments together to make the main shape.
-Let's define an `MSLHalf` component that represents one half of the MSL shape.
+Let's define an `MSLHalf` component that represents one half of the shape.
 Start small with just a couple segments.

 ```python exec